Pacific Northwest Chapter

 The Pacific Northwest Chapter is proud to support the diversity and education initiatives of the SWS Multicultural Mentoring Program.
 These awards are offered for student researchers across the U.S. who come from historically underrepresented groups in wetland science.
 Students are selected by the SWAMMP selection committee and funds to support students are given directly to the program by the Chapter.
 For more information on SWAMMP, please visit http://www.sws.org/Awards-and-Grants/sws-undergraduate-mentoring-program-swammp.html.

-If students, mentors, or Pacific Northwest Chapter members have any questions about any chapter awards, please contact the SWS PNW board at pnwchapter.sws@gmail.com.
+If students, mentors, or Pacific Northwest Chapter members have any questions about any chapter awards or have an organization that would benefit from student scholarship support, please contact the SWS PNW board at pnwchapter.sws@gmail.com.

 May is American Wetland Month